Permission Management RESTHeart Cloud

 - Allows users to POST to their own collection

-- Automatically sets author
+- Automatically sets author, status, and createdAt fields

 - Prevents users from setting these fields to arbitrary values